Juan Ponce Enrile: First Senate term

 In May 1987, Enrile won a seat in the 1987 election as one of two opposition members in the country's 24-member Senate (the other being Joseph Estrada), finishing 24th.
-He was unable to be proclaimed until August when the electoral protest filed by Augusto Sanchez was dismissed.
+He was unable to be proclaimed until August when the electoral protest filed by Augusto "Bobbit" Sanchez was dismissed.
 He formally assumed office on August 15, 1987.
 In later years, Enrile continued alleging that the Aquino government manipulated the vote count during the 1987 elections, which he called "Cory Magic".

 In the same month Enrile assumed office as senator, an attempted coup against Aquino escalated and led to the destruction of the Armed Forces General Headquarters (AFPGHQ) in Camp Aguinaldo in Quezon City.
 He was detained in Camp Aguinaldo over suspicion of planning the coup with Lt.
 Col. Gregorio Honasan but was released days later for lack of evidence.
 Enrile later stated numerous recalls about the martial law era, of which all were flip-flops from his previous statements during his term as secretary of defense and during the ouster of Marcos.
 He was dubbed by then-President Corazon Aquino as Pambansang Balimbing (national political turncoat) for his contradicting statements and Dakilang Miron (great bystander) for his inconvenient bystander and opportunistic attitude.